hospital12345/FormalVision/README.md

 **Price: $2.**

 Contents: 200 images with formal attire and 200 with casual attire.
-All images come with ready-made annotations. **For purchase - contact @concept444.**
+All images come with ready-made annotations. **For purchase - contact @psp_enjoyer.**

 To launch the project, install all files from the repository and download Python 3.10+, as well as Ultralytics.
 ```bash